HUMSI — Human Security Initiative

 Feb 10, 2026Medina, OH

-Medina County commissioners tabled a proposed resolution that would limit law enforcement cooperation with ICE to cases involving criminal activity or judicial warrants.
-The measure drew heated public comment, with multiple residents opposing ICE enforcement cooperation while one speaker supported it.
-The sheriff indicated he has no ICE prisoners and no intention of entering a contract.
+Medina County commissioners tabled a proposed resolution that would limit law enforcement cooperation with ICE to cases involving criminal activity or judicial warrants, and prevent the county jail from housing immigration detainees.
+More than 20 residents attended the hearing to urge passage of the measure.
+The sheriff indicated he has no ICE prisoners and no intention of entering a contract with the agency.

 ICE detains asylum seekers in Minnesota, uses facial recognition in enforcement operations